 Preparation for the MAP

-It's important that students are comfortable with the structure of the MAP test, so that they feel prepared and confident for test day.
-Since MAP is taken on the computer, all in session practice questions and homework are also done on the computer.
-Additionally, our tutors teach students how to answer various types of questions, effectively use scratch paper, and approach an adaptive exam.
+It's important that students are comfortable with the structure of the MAP test so that they feel prepared and confident for test day.
+Since MAP is taken on the computer, all in-session practice questions and homework are also done on the computer.
+Additionally, our tutors teach students how to answer various types of questions, effectively use scratch paper, and understand how the adaptive exam progresses.